Agitated Nutsche filter

-The Agitated Nutsche Filter Dryer (ANFD) is a filtration and drying technique used in applications such as dye, paint, and pharmaceutical production and waste water treatment.
+The agitated Nutsche filter dryer (ANFD) is a filtration and drying technique used in applications such as dye, paint, and pharmaceutical production and in waste water treatment.
 Safety requirements and environmental concerns due to solvent evaporation led to the development of this type of filter wherein filtration under vacuum or pressure can be carried out in closed vessels and solids can be discharged straightaway into a dryer.

 Filter features

 A typical unit consists of a dished vessel with a perforated plate.
 The entire vessel can be kept at the desired temperature by using a limpet jacket, jacketed bottom dish and stirrer (blade and shaft) through which heat transfer media can flow.
 The vessel can be made completely leak-proof for vacuum or pressure service.
-Its used for Multiple Processes like Solid Liquid Separation, Agitating / Washing, Resuspending / Mixing Extraction, Crystallizing, Drying can be performed within a closed system.
+It is used for multiple processes including solid liquid separation, agitating/washing, resuspending/mixing extraction, crystallizing, and drying which can all be performed within a closed system.

 Nutsche filter disc

 The filter disc is the bottom porous plate of the Nutsche filter.
 The filter disc retains the solids and lets the liquid/ gas passing through.
 It is the main filtration component of the Nutsche filter.